dougeby/IntuneDocs/intune/early-edition.md

 ---

-# The early edition for Microsoft Intune - September 2017
+# The early edition for Microsoft Intune - October 2017

 The **early edition** provides a list of features that are coming in upcoming releases of Microsoft Intune.
 This information is provided on a limited basis and is subject to change.
 Do not share this information outside of your company.
 Some features listed here are at risk of not making the cutoff dates and may be delayed until a future release.
 Other features are being tested in a pilot (flighting) to ensure they're customer-ready.
 Reach out to your Microsoft product group contact if you have any questions or concerns.